 - Introduction to GIS and Remote Sensing (GEOS2821)

 Environmental careers are often multidisciplinary and can integrate into many fields such as Physical, Biological and Information Sciences.
 Professionals not only study the environment and human impact, but they also explore solutions like renewable energy, natural resource management and sustainable development.
 This course is highly valuable for students looking for careers in government (local, state or federal), environmental consulting, environmental management, environmental law or environmental engineering.

 - Natural Resource Manager

 - Marine Scientist

 - Marine Biologist

 “I have benefited a lot from the practical elements of this course.
 I particularly enjoy its emphasis on environmental decision-making process, from how environmental impacts should be assessed to coming up with mitigation measures to minimise impacts.
 This course has also provided me with a competitive advantage during job application as employers often want graduates to be able to demonstrate a basic understanding on the EIA principles.
 Most importantly, I was able to apply everything I learn from this course to my current role as an environmental scientist.

 The knowledge I learnt has helped me develop new ideas to minimise any potential environmental impacts of a development.
 Overall, I would highly recommend this course to students that are interested in working as environmental practitioners, whether as environmental consultants, government officers or environmental engineers.”

-– Jason Chan (B.Sc Marine Science) graduate.
+– Jason Chan (B.Sc Ecology) graduate.